rkulhanek/synctest/README.md

-Script for synchronizing gitlab and di2e repos
+Script for synchronizing git repository with multiple remotes

 # Configuration

 ## Add links to all the remote repositories.
 The form of the URI should be specified by whatever git service you're using.
 For example:

-`remote add gitlab git@gitlab.com:example/test.git` `remote add github https://github.com/example/test.git`
+`remote add gitlab git@gitlab.com:example/test.git`

+`remote add github https://github.com/example/test.git`

 The labels (gitlab and github in those examples) are what git-sync will refer to.